 Shared hosting can also be a concern because multiple websites are stored on a single server.
 If one website is hacked, attackers may also gain access to other websites and their data.
 While using a VPS, or virtual private server, is more expensive, it assures your website is stored on its own server.

 8 Actions You Can Take Today to Protect Your WordPress Site

-1. Use a strong password.
+1. Use a strong password for every online account.

 2. Install a WordPress security plugin.

 Using a WordPress security plugin is a great way to take care of additional security measures on your WordPress website. iThemes Security offers a one-click WordPress security check that activates the most important and recommended WordPress security settings.
 A good WordPress security plugin can handle the more technical aspects of your site’s security, so you don’t have to be a security expert to use one.

 3. Enable WordPress two-factor authentication.